 But is that how the two sub-paragraphs of Paragraph 4 are read routinely?
 The use of Goa as an illustration to explain the concepts of an original political party and the legislature party is not coincidental.
 In 2019, 10 MLAs from the INC joined the BJP, which was in power in Goa.
-These 10 MLAs claimed to be two-thirds of the INC legislature party in Goa (the strength of the Congress stood at 15 MLAs at this point).
-Disqualification petitions were eventually filed against these MLAs, which were dismissed by the Speaker of the Goa Legislative Assembly.
+115 These 10 MLAs claimed to be two-thirds of the INC legislature party in Goa (the strength of the Congress stood at 15 MLAs 116 at this point).
+117 Disqualification petitions were eventually filed against these MLAs, which were dismissed by the Speaker of the Goa Legislative Assembly.
 The Speaker held that the respondents did not invite disqualification citing a valid merger between the INC and BJP legislature parties.
-The order of the Speaker was challenged before the Goa Bench of the Bombay High Court, in Girish Chodankar v.
+118 The order of the Speaker was challenged before the Goa Bench of the Bombay High Court, in Girish Chodankar v.
 Speaker, Goa Legislative Assembly.
+119

 On 24 February 2022, the Bombay High Court held that the ten former members of the Congress Legislature Party in the Goa Legislative Assembly, who defected to the BJP, did not invite disqualification.
-The High Court
+The High Court held that since the ten Congress MLAs comprised two-thirds of the 15 member-strong Congress Legislature Party, there was a "deemed merger" between the two parties when these MLAs switched allegiance to BJP.

-&lt;sup>110 Tenth Schedule, Paragraph 1(b).
+Tenth Schedule, Paragraph 1(b).

-&lt;sup>111 Tenth Schedule, Paragraph 1(c).
+Tenth Schedule, Paragraph 1(c).